opentable/octopress/source/_posts/2013-08-05-using-vagrant-to-work-with-elasticsearch-on-your-local-machine.markdown

 	    "tagline" : "You Know, for Search"
     }

 By entering the URL, '**http://localhost:9200/_cluster/health?pretty**', you can see the state of the ElasticSearch cluster.
-IT should show something like this:
+It should show something like this:

 	{
   		"cluster_name" : "elasticsearch",